agupta88ccs/Pi-Assignments/README.md

 This assignment was not terribly complicated.
 The code was short and simple.
 I keep having this thing when uploading where is makes me confirm the merge which I am not quite sure of.
 It hasn't caused any issues but I don't know why it is asking me to do that.

 ## MSP
 This assignment had us make a hangman game.
 In my game I made it so the computer already had words and would select a random one to play.
 This code took me a while.
 It was hard to figure out and there were many different pieces.
-I learned more about arrays and realized those are very useful once you figure out how to use them.
+The hardest part was making sure to account for all the pieces within the game.
+Especially the different arrays.
+One problem I ran into was figuring out how to end the game.
+If the word was guessed the game din't end.
+I fixed this by adding winLose statement to end the game if you ran out of tries or guessed the word.